-We calculated the optimal maturation ages in each scenario as the youngest age that individuals produce at least 50% of their maximum reproductive output (Figure 3b).
+We defined the optimal age of maturation in each scenario to be the youngest age that individuals produce at least 50% of their maximum reproductive output (Figure 3b).
 Our model structure allowed young individuals to reproduce (although output was constrained to a percentage of body size), and allocation of a small amount of energy to reproduction early on was optimal in every scenario.
 This pattern occurred because we did not model physiological constraints or costs preventing low levels of spawning per se, and because small fish were also limited in how many resources they could store to use for growth (so any excess energetic income could be devoted to reproduction without trading off with somatic growth).
-In reality, behavioral, developmental and hormonal mechanisms likely prevent this pattern of maturation in large fish.
+In nature, behavioral, developmental and hormonal mechanisms likely prevent this pattern of maturation in fish with large asymptotic size.
 Many iteroparous fishes do mature by reproducing at very low levels, so we do not consider this outcome of our model to be wildly inconsistent with reality.

-Maturation age varied with predation, seasonality, food, and temperature.
+Age at maturation varied with predation, seasonality, food, and temperature.
 In sensitivity analyses, we found that with very low food in constant environments, individuals matured at a small size shortly after their first year and did not invest in somatic growth afterwards (result not shown).
 In the environmental scenarios presented here, maturation age was between 1.9 and 4 years, except when predation was low and food was abundant.
 Seasonality delayed the age of maturation, especially with warmer base temperatures (Figure 3b), but these effects were small relative to the interacting effects of food and predation (discussed below).
 Similar to the patterns of maximum body size, the size of maturation was also larger in seasonal environments and in high food environments, and did not vary strongly with predation.

-Late maturation ages evolved in high-food, low-predation scenarios; individuals matured between ages 13 (constant) and 14 (seasonal) years.
+Late age at maturation evolved in high-food, low-predation scenarios; individuals matured between ages 13 (constant) and 14 (seasonal) years.
 This timing coincides with the onset of secondary growth (Figure 2c).
 Despite this dramatic effect of predation on age, the size of maturation did not vary between high- and low-predation scenarios (Supplemental figure).
 In our model, late maturing individuals can and do reproduce at very low levels for a long time before their maturation age as quantified by our metric, because we do not constrain them from doing so (as described above).
-Sensitivity analyses showed that very late maturation ages decreased predictably with earlier onset of senescence (lower Tmax) and with increased predation risk f0h (results not shown).
+Sensitivity analyses showed that very late maturation ages decreased predictably with earlier onset of senescence (lower T) and with increased predation risk f0h (results not shown).

 Fecundity

-Our model allowed maturation timing to vary independently of maximum reproductive output per month (i.e., total batch fecundity), although total reproductive output each month was constrained by body length.
-We found reproductive output (in joules) varied over the lifetime of mature individuals, according to the growth pattern, seasonality, and temperature-dependent metabolic costs of each environmental scenario.
-In seasonal environments, reproduction occurred in both seasons, but increased in the cold season (when food was abundant, and metabolic costs lower, than in the warm season).
-Because the optimal pattern of somatic growth differed between constant and seasonal environments (described above), and growth and our metric of maturation age are related, we did not find a consistent relationship between food or temperature, maturation age, and monthly reproductive output.
+Our model allowed the timing of maturation to vary independently of maximum reproductive output per month (i.e., total batch fecundity), although total reproductive output each month was constrained by body length.
+We found reproductive output varied over the lifetime of mature individuals, according to the growth pattern, seasonality, and temperature-dependent metabolic costs of each environmental scenario.
+In seasonal environments, reproduction occurred in both seasons, but increased in the cold season (when food was abundant and metabolic costs lower than in the warm season).
+Because the optimal pattern of somatic growth differed between constant and seasonal environments (described above), and growth and our metric of the age of maturation are related, we did not find a consistent relationship between food or temperature, maturation age, and monthly reproductive output.